Kapalabhati: Skull-Shining Breath for Energy & Clarity

 Physical Benefits

-- Strengthened abdominal muscles — the repeated contractions provide a gentle core workout
+- Stronger abdominal muscles.
+The repeated contractions give a gentle core workout

-- Improved digestion — abdominal massage stimulates Agni and peristalsis
+- Better digestion.
+Abdominal massage stimulates Agni and peristalsis

-- Increased oxygen circulation — rapid breathing enhances blood oxygenation
+- More oxygen circulation.
+Rapid breathing enhances blood oxygenation

-- Internal warmth — the practice generates heat, beneficial in cold weather
+- Internal warmth.
+The practice generates heat.
+Useful in cold weather

 Mental Benefits

-- Enhanced mental clarity — the "skull-shining" effect is palpable
+- Mental clarity.
+The "skull-shining" effect is palpable

-- Elevated mood — many practitioners report feeling uplifted and positive
+- Elevated mood.
+Many practitioners feel uplifted and positive

-- Reduced mental fog — particularly valuable in the morning or after heavy meals
+- Less mental fog.
+Especially valuable in the morning or after heavy meals

 Energetic Benefits